cncf/toc/projects/in-toto/in-toto-graduation-dd.md

 ##### Adopter 2 - GitHub/Software company

-This adopter interview is performed in Oct 2024 and recorded a very adopter who has great expereience interacting with the in-toto community.
+This adopter interview is performed in Oct 2024 and recorded a very happy adopter who has great expereience interacting with the in-toto community.
 Refer to the [interview summary](in-toto-adopter-interview-github.md) for more details.

 ##### Adopter 3 - $COMPANY/$INDUSTRY

-_If the Adopting organization needs to remain anonymous, stating the industry vertical is sufficient._
-MONTH YEAR
+This adopter interview is performed in Dec 2024 and recorded a very happy adopter who has great expereience interacting with the in-toto community.
+Refer to the [interview summary](in-toto-adopter-interview-chainguard.md) for more details.